 No Ongoing Cost

 Because you are essentially hiring the standard shell scheme system from the event organisers, you won’t need to worry about any ongoing costs such as storage or transport or labour after the event.
 This system is executed as a mass operation – hence that is the reason why this is most cost-efficient option, but you will struggle with brand exposure.

-Being the cheapest option will result in a very unprofessional aesthetic and that will affect your stand performance, ultimately affecting visitors’ initial impression of your values and position in the industry.
+With shell scheme stands being the cheapest option, it will result in a very unprofessional aesthetic and that will affect your stand performance, ultimately affecting visitors’ initial impression of your values and position in the industry.

 Due to the dull aesthetic and thin profile of the aluminium frames it will make it difficult to distinguish your shell scheme booth with another shell scheme booth and you will have even lower visibility when mixed in with custom stands.

 Once you want some sort of customisation to your standard shell scheme booth, it may require custom elements to be made (which will cost more) so you will either settle for something that is existing to keep costs down or purchase the required component elsewhere and have it freestanding (since you won’t be able to screw anything into the booth).
 If you are just looking to participate at an expo without any expectations for professional brand exposure or visual impact this system will serve your purpose.